21 Re-expressing values

 plot(log(y), pch=20)

 Note the change from a curved line to a perfectly straight line.
 The logarithm will produce a straight line if the rate of change for y is constant over the range of x.
-This is a nifty property since it makes it so much easier to see if and where the rate of change differs.
+This is a nifty property since it makes it easier to see if and where the rate of change differs.
 For example, let’s look at the population growth rate of the US from 1850 to 2013.

 dat <- read.csv("https://mgimond.github.io/ES218/Data/Population.csv", header=TRUE)